WRTI: Personalities

+HD Radio

-Along with its regular analog FM signal, WRTI also broadcasts using HD Radio.
+Along with its regular analog FM signal, WRTI also broadcasts using HD Radio technology.
 Two WRTI network stations (WRTI and WRTJ) broadcast HD2 programming as well.
 Known as "WRTI-HD2," this auxiliary service broadcasts Jazz in the daytime and Classical music at night, opposite the station's analog/HD1 signal, thus providing a full 24 hours of classical and jazz programming for those with HD Radio receivers.

 The programming of both WRTI and WRTI-HD2 also comprises two separate web audio streams.
 The "All-Classical" stream presents WRTI's daytime programming, switching to WRTI-HD2's programming at night.
 The "All-Jazz" stream broadcasts WRTI-HD2's daytime programming, switching to WRTI's analog/HD1 signal at night.
 The web streams have proven popular with those who do not have an HD Radio receiver or are not within the coverage area of WRTI and WRTJ.

-Simulcasts
+Repeater stations

 WRTI fronts a network of six full-powered repeater stations.
-Combined with the main WRTI signal and numerous low-powered translators, their footprint covers much of eastern Pennsylvania, as well as most of Delaware and the southern half of New Jersey.
+Combined with the main WRTI signal and numerous low-powered FM translators, their footprint covers much of eastern Pennsylvania, as well as most of Delaware and the southern half of New Jersey.